varshithams/portfolio/critique-by-design.md

 " At the age of 70, people spend a lot of time which I never expected.
 They spend more time with children at the age of 35-40 and the most shocking thing is people spend very less time with their friends at the age of 60-75 which I never expected or was not ready for.
 The correlation with being alone or with a partner exists.
 You are either alone or with your partner for most of your life. "

 _Is there anything you find surprising or confusing?_
 "A surprising element to me is at the age of 55 - 75, time spent with friends is less.
 Either with family or with your partner as well is less which means it's mostly alone which is scary.
-Numerical in y axis for time spent with friends( 0 - 50 - 100) is different when compared to other category( 0 - 100- 200) which is confusing"
+Numerical in y-axis for time spent with friends( 0 - 50 - 100) is different when compared to other category( 0 - 100- 200) which is confusing"

 _Who do you think is the intended audience for this?_
 "Introverts like me.
 People who want to date or are looking for a relationship.
 This might also help people who are studying psychology.
 Let's say I want to build a resort, I would want to look at this graph as I would know who my target audiences are based on age to increase my marketing there"